pschmitt/hass-rename-entities/README.md

 ## 🎉 Installation

-To use this script, you need to have the [Home Assistant CLI](https://github.com/home-assistant-ecosystem/home-assistant-cli) installed on your system.
+To use this script, you need to have [Home Assistant CLI](https://github.com/home-assistant-ecosystem/home-assistant-cli) installed (and configured!)

 ```bash
 # pipx